wdi-sg/gitbook-2018/06-ruby-rails/rails-1-M/readme.md

 ## Objectives

 * Implement one to many relationships through models in Rails
-* Understand the model ordering opinion used by Rails
 * Use the `collection_select` form helper to display a collection of associated items

 ## Create the app: